 Get high... above Venice at this serene beachside lounge, where you can sip on drinks like the Sonoran Sun (tequila/chilis/citrus), or enjoy a High Dog (sausage/cream cheese/jalapeno) from the section of the menu labeled "Munchies".

-VT''s a downtown bar that's straight up Daniel Plainview-esque: two monster, church-pew abetted patios, an antique bar sourced from an 1880s-era NYC tavern, and a gothic church window repurposed as a mirror behind the bar, all from a woman who started out as an interior designer before getting deeper into the action as the owner of spots like 4100 and The Bordello Bar.
+This vintage-feel tavern fits in perfectly at the edge of the Arts District: it has two monster, church pew-abetted patios, an antique bar sourced from an 1880s-era NYC tavern, and a gothic church window repurposed as a mirror behind the bar, all from a woman who started out as an interior designer before becoming the owner of spots like 4100 and The Bordello Bar.
 Grab one of their signature artisanal cocktails, like the BellaDonna (Maker's Mark, mint, citrus, blackberries), and head out to the larger side patio for some live music.

 Get your fill of local ingredients and seasonal craft cocktails at this somewhat-swanky hipster hang, which features a sick patio.